 Queenstown looks somewhat ‘Instagrammed.’
 The best way to make the most of the photo opportunities is to take a Gondola ride to the top of Skyline Queenstown.
 (If you are on a budget you can walk to the top from town).
 At the top of Bob’s Peak you will find 2 Luge tracks... this is so much fun!

 So much fun!
 Abseil, Climb, Slide, Jump, Swim and Zip Line your way through New Zealand native bush.
 There are a number of canyoning options to choose from depending on the location and whether you would prefer a half or full day.
+If you're looking for seriously fun Queenstown activities then you can do a number of them by going canyoning!

 5. Mountain Biking